Saving for Retirement: IRAs, 401(k)s, and More

 Traditional IRA vs. Roth IRA

-If you don't have access to an employer-sponsored plan like a 401(k) or if you're already contributing up to the annual limit, a traditional or Roth IRA can help increase your retirement savings.
+If you don't have access to an employer-sponsored plan like a 401(k) or if you're already contributing up to the annual limit, a traditional or Roth IRA can help you increase your retirement savings.

-One difference between the two IRAs is when and how your money is taxed:
+The key difference between the two IRAs is when and how your money is taxed:

 • With a Roth IRA, contributions are made with after-tax dollars, meaning there's no potential tax deduction in the year of the contribution, but qualified withdrawals are tax-free in retirement as long as you've held the account for at least five years and you're older than age 59½.
 Be aware that to contribute to a Roth IRA, your income must be below certain limits.4

 How should you decide between a traditional or Roth IRA?
 If you expect to be in a lower income tax bracket in retirement when you take withdrawals, a traditional IRA may be more beneficial.
-If you expect you to be in the same or higher tax bracket, a Roth IRA may make more sense—and it has other advantages over both a traditional IRA and 401(k), including no tax on your accumulated investment earnings.
+If you expect you to be in the same or higher tax bracket, a Roth IRA may make more sense, and it has other advantages over both a traditional IRA and 401(k), including no tax on your accumulated investment earnings.

-Also, unlike 401(k) plans and traditional IRAs, Roth IRAs aren't subject to annual required minimum distributions (RMDs) starting at age 73.
+Also, unlike 401(k)s and traditional IRAs, Roth IRAs aren't subject to annual required minimum distributions (RMDs) starting at age 73.
 That's an advantage if you want your savings to have more opportunity to grow tax-free through the later years of your retirement.
 It could also benefit your heirs, who'd be able take money out income tax-free after you're gone.
 Note, though, that inherited Roth IRAs may be subject to RMDs for the beneficiary.

 Finally, contributing to a Roth IRA is a way to add more flexibility to your tax situation in retirement—having accounts with pre-tax and post-tax funds gives you more options for income and tax planning.

-The Roth 401(k)
+Roth 401(k)

-More and more employers are making a Roth option available in their 401(k) plans.
-A Roth 401(k) account works much like a Roth IRA, but there is no income limit to prevent participation.
+More and more employers are making a Roth account option available in their 401(k) plans.
+A Roth 401(k) works much like a Roth IRA, but there is no income limit to prevent participation.
 For tax years 2023 and before, Roth 401(k)s are subject to RMDs.
 However, from 2024 onward, there will no longer be RMDs for Roth 401(k)s.

-Having multiple kinds of accounts would allow you to draw from across your taxable, tax-deferred, and tax-free accounts in a way that allows you to reduce your tax bill over time.
+Having multiple kinds of accounts would allow you to draw from across your taxable, tax-deferred, and tax-free accounts in a way that helps you reduce your tax bill over time.
 So, instead of drawing from your tax-deferred accounts early in retirement and saving your tax-free accounts for later, you'd withdraw just enough from your taxable and tax-deferred accounts to "fill up" your tax bracket, and then tap tax-free sources for the remainder of your income needs each year.

 What if I've maxed out my 401(k) and IRA limits?